martinpickering64/martinpickering.com/content/posts/semantic-versioning.md

 title: "Semantic Versioning"
 date: 2018-02-22T10:49:19Z
 draft: false
+summary: "A widely adopted principle adopted within the Software Industry (amongst others) is known as Semantic Versioning.
+Its manifesto can be found at https://semver.org/.
+I shall, unapologetically, reproduce an abridged version below as a reminder for myself."
 ---

 A widely adopted principle adopted within the Software Industry (amongst others) is known as Semantic Versioning.